Create uniform random 64-bit integers within defined range

 concatenated to form the new integer64.
 This process is repeated until the

-result is not a NA_INTEGER64_
+result is not a NA_INTEGER64_.

 Examples